Skribb11es/DistroKid-Wheel-Of-Playlist-Automator/README.md

 * Navigate to [DistroKid](https://distrokid.com)'s website
 * Open dev tools (`Ctrl+Shift+I` or `f12`)
 * For firefox, navigate to the storage tab, and click the dropdown labeled Cookies.
-* Chromium based browsers, such as Opera, Edge, Google Chrome, Brave, etc, select to the lock icon to the left of the search bar, select cookies, and then the dropdown for `distrokid.com`, finally select the Cookies folder.
+* Chromium-based browsers, such as Opera, Edge, Google Chrome, Brave, etc, select the lock icon to the left of the search bar, select cookies, and then the dropdown for `distrokid.com`, and finally select the Cookies folder.
 * locate the cookies labeled `cfid`, `BEEFARONI`, `DK_SYN`, and `COMPUTER_00000000000000000000000000000000` (the `COMPUTER_` cookie will instead have a randomly generated string instead of 32 zeros.).
 * Copy the Value of the `cfid` cookie, and paste it between the "" for the variable `DKCFID`
 * Copy the Value of the `COMPUTER_` cookie, and paste it between the "" for the variable `DKCOMP`